-We especially encourage students with interests in our main areas of research strengths: computer security and privacy, data analysis and data management, visualization and graphics, algorithms and complexity, and computer games and HCI.
+We especially encourage students with interests in our main areas of research strengths: data management and analysis, cybersecurity, computer games, visualization, web search, graphics, vision and image processing, and theoretical computer science.
 We are a growing department with about 60 PhD students working with 16 tenured and tenure track faculty members.
 Admission to the program is highly selective and usually comes with full financial support for admitted full-time students who lack other sources of support.
 For more information about the department, see: http://engineering.nyu.edu/academics/departments/computer

 The NYU Tandon School of Engineering, launched in January 2014 and located in Downtown Brooklyn, is the most recent addition to New York University.
 Admitted PhD students will have to opportunity to work closely with our strong faculty and with other researchers across NYU, including at the recently launched Center for Urban Science and Progress (CUSP), the Center for Data Science (CDS), the NYU Media and Games Network (MAGNET), and our global campuses in Abu Dhabi and Shanghai.
 Our location in New York City also provides many opportunities to engage with local high-tech startups and industrial labs (including Google, Microsoft, Yahoo!, and Facebook), and to partake in the diverse cultural offerings across the city.